greyepoxy/elm-tick-tack-toe/README.md

-# elm-webpack-skeleton
+# elm-tick-tack-toe
-Skeleton project for using elm with webpack.
-Unit test support via elm-test.
-In dev mode hot module swapping is support via elm-hot-loader.
+An elm project to write tick-tack-toe.
+Note: this is a work in progress!

-## Usage
+## Development Commands
 ###Build a distributable version:
 `npm run build` or `npm run watch` files output to `dist/`.